ST10268917/Flourish-Budgeting-App/README.md

 ## 🟠GitHub and  GitHub Actions Usage

+We used GitHub for:

+*  Version control
+*  Team collaboration
+*  Issue tracking
+*  Branching and pull requests

 Repository Management

 This project was version-controlled using GitHub, ensuring all team members could collaborate effectively.
 Each sprint phase was mapped to specific branches (e.g., feature-authentication, feature-dashboard, feature-gamification), and pull requests were used to merge tested code into main.